Build log: Digi stilts

 Steel corners were added to provide a pivot point around the ankle

 I added 250mm long 5mm thick aluminum slats.
-I had to cut these to size by hand and I bought 1 meter so for second time i would have picked a little longer (~300mm) to provide more support further up the leg, especially if you’re taller.
+I had to cut these to size by hand and I bought 1 meter.

 I drilled both ends using M5 drill (no need to tap them) and mounted them to my steel corners with my M5 bolts and locknuts to prevent the nuts from falling off.
-Some washers were placed inbetween.
+Some washers were placed inbetween so it rotates easily.

-Feedback adjustment: The bungee cord frayed a bit after extensive use because of the drilled holes, so later I 3d printed a loop instead, and bolted it to the end of the profile using the tapped holes in the profiles.
+Note: The bungee cord frayed a bit after extensive use because of the drilled holes, so later I 3d printed a loop instead, and bolted it to the end of the profile using the tapped holes in the profiles.
+You can use tape or other ideas to keep the rope from fraying.

 The aluminum slats for the shin support and the bungee cords are added